 Is One Day In Porto Enough?

 Could you spend two days in Porto?
-Absolutely, but to make things easy, I’ll focus on the best things to see in Porto in one day and at the end, include a few extras if you decide to extend your stay.
+Absolutely, but to make things easy, I’ll focus on the best things to see in Porto in one day including a map for you to download to your phone!

 Things To Do In Porto In One Day: The Itinerary

-Since this is essentially a one day walking tour of Porto, I’ve planned the route to minimise hills and stairs.
+Since this is essentially a walking tour of Porto, I’ve planned the route to minimize hills and stairs.

 We’ll start our day in Porto in a location that makes sense: Sao Bento Station.

-If there’s one thing that Porto isn’t short of, it’s beautiful buildings and Porto train station is a warm welcome to this for those who choose to travel from Lisbon to Porto on the train.
+If there’s one thing that Porto isn’t short of, it’s beautiful buildings and Porto train station is a warm welcome for those who choose to travel to Porto on the train.

 Often described as one of the most beautiful train stations in the world, it opened to the public in 1916 and is decorated in over 20 thousand tiles which detail Portugal’s history in its imagery.